top of page

 • Follow the inward yin movement of winter and create time for quiet and reflection.

-• Remember that now is a time when fear, contraction and anxiety are on the rise - take moments of pause: breathe, regroup and center.
+• Remember that now is a time when fear, contraction and anxiety are on the rise - take moments of pause: breathe, ground and center.

 • Fall asleep early and rise late - "after the sun's rays have warmed the earth."